-Example 93.
-Using the ${\tt xthotbackup}$ command to create a bootable backup system set smw:~ # xthotbackup -a -b BLUE GREEN
+Example 99.
+Using the xthotbackup command to create a bootable backup system set

 Enter the following to dump all of the partitions from the source label, BLUE, to the backup label, GREEN, and then make them bootable.

 Warning: Do not use the xthotbackup command when either the source or destination system set is booted.
 Running xthotbackup with a booted system set or partition could cause data corruption.